mirru2532/tornado-instances/README.md

 1. `max number of new instances in one proposal` - the current version supports the addition of a maximum of 4 instances at once.
 2. `proposal creation fee` - this fee is charged from creator of proposal during `createProposalApprove/createProposalPermit` factory method execution.
 It can be changed by governance.
 Default value is stored in `config.js`.
+3. `TWAPSlotsMin` - minimum number of TWAP slots for Uniswap pool that is chosen during `createProposalApprove/createProposalPermit` factory method call.
+It can be changed by governance.
+Default value is stored in `config.js`.

 ## Warnings